xRuiAlves/wvat-presentation/presentation/wvat.md

 ## Searching technologies vulnerabilities

-We're using [cve mitre](https://cve.mitre.org/) as vulnerabilies database.
-Since they allow full database downloading, to make the process faster, the databased is downloaded on tool usage and parsed (removing headers plus some minor tweaks), being used as a local cache.
+We're using [cve mitre](https://cve.mitre.org/) as vulnerabilities database.
+Since they allow full database downloading, to make the process faster, the database is downloaded on tool usage and parsed (removing headers plus some minor tweaks), being used as a local cache.

 To do a full-text-search-sort-of-thing on the technology, we are using egrep (grep with regex) with some tweaks.
 This actually provides very good results in little execution time!